chk7082/henesys2ellinia/README.md

 The npc & monster & portal are excluded.

 <b>Note</b> : Map can be decomposed into two parts, foreground & background.
 When extracting images, foreground part is invariant to the position you're looking at, but background part isn't.

+- Again, Background part might be composed of multiple layers.
+Where each layers have different moving ratio w.r.t the position we're looking at.

 By using this property, one could extract some large maps multiple times at different positions.
 By doing this, we could collect sufficient number of images for each distribution.
 And extra maps were also considered if those resembles the distribution of our targets. (such as, maple island ~ henesys, some event maps)